SAP/quality-continuous-traceability-monitor/README.md

 #### Stable release

-Download the latest released version (Linux or Windows) on our [release page](https://github.com/SAP/quality-continuous-traceability-monitor/releases).

-#### Development version

-If you want to use the latest development version, please ensure you have a working [latest version of go installed](https://golang.org/doc/install).
-Using the latest development version comes with no guarantee that CTM will work.
+Please ensure you have a working [latest version of go installed](https://golang.org/doc/install).

 Get the latest version of CTM via `go get`
 ```